HiImRook/HiImRook/README.md

-# Lightweight Systems, In‑Memory Everything, Decentralization, Human Engineering, Mass Psychopathy, and the Way Forward
+# Lightweight Systems, Decentralization, Human Engineering, Mass Psychopathy, and the Way Forward

 Hi, I'm Rook.
 I build small, auditable systems that intently run on low-spec hardware.
 My work favors clarity, reproducibility, sovereignty, and ergonomics.
-"Can it run the same in Africa as would in New York or Los Angeles?" is the bar.
+"Can it run the same in Africa as would in New York or Los Angeles?" is a minimum standard.

-Below are the engineering tradeoffs I made deliberately, the projects I'm actively developing (so you know what to expect when you clone something), and a bit on the ethos that powers it all.
+Below are the engineering tradeoffs I deliberately make, the projects I'm actively developing (so you know what to expect when cloning), and a bit on the ethos that powers it all.

 Why I build this way
-- In‑memory always: keep the canonical runtime state in memory during development and testing to make behavior explicit, deterministic, and easy to reason about.
+- In‑memory procssing: keep the canonical runtime state in memory during development and testing to make behavior explicit, deterministic, and easy to reason about.
 Snapshot or persist as a clear, pluggable step when needed.
-- Auditability, no magic: small dependency graphs, explicit serialization, and clear invariants so you can inspect the whole system without a PhD.
+- Auditability, minimal magic: small dependency graphs, explicit serialization, and clear invariants so you can inspect the whole system without a PhD.
 No more gatekeeping.
 - Fast feedback loops: spawn multi‑node tests locally, iterate on consensus rules, and reproduce edge cases with deterministic clocks and seeds.
-- Because it's practical: I'm not purist, I'm a worker, blue collar.
+- Because it's practical: I'm not purist, I'm a worker.
 I’ll trade theoretical elegance for a working, debuggable implementation when it moves a project forward.
 Stop supporting fantasy and support real action.
 - Because greed kills innovation and affects application.
 Autonomy, sovereignty, low-to-zero overhead is baked into the code.

 Design principles (Valid)